-He explained as such EABSC thus in compliance with the standards is regulated to not sale directly to primary schools or place any cold drink equipment for that matter.
-The company also provides nutrition information on its packages of all its plastic products.
-The nature of the glass products make it difficult for nutrition information but they have been approached with regulatory bodies to come up with a way and the quality team has already submitted a request to have new glass injections with the required information.
-He goes on to explain, the company takes up price increase every year as stated on the agreement with TCCC.
-This price increase is affected after reviewing a pricing market research that is conducted every three years and the profit plan of the company.
-EABSC also provides its distributors with a recommended retail price which they are monitored against and non-compliance could lead to termination of their contract with the company.
+The explained as such thus in compliance with the standards is regulated to not sell the products around schools.
+The company also provides nutrition information on its body labels.
+The nature of the glass products make it difficult for nutrition information but they have been approached with regulatory bodies to come up with a way and the quality learn has already submitted request to have new disposable copper glass with the required information.
+They goes on to explain, the company makes up price increase every year, this price increase is affected after reviewing a pricing market research that is conducted every three years and the profit plan of the company, BGI also provides its distributors with a recommended retail price which they are monitored against and non-compliance could lead to termination of their contract with the company.

-The company is very responsible on the impact its processes might have on the environment.
-Which is why there are waste management practices in place to avoid hazardous conditions to the public.
-Waste water is treated before released to a river at the back of the plant, this treatment ensures the water is anodyne enough to accommodate for living things.
-The other is management of sound pollution, the company makes sure all generators that run the production lines are inside rooms that are sound proof and can contain the noise only in the factory area so they don't disturb the community.
-There are initiations on progress to manage air pollution as well as Plastic products recycling.
+The company is very responsible on the impact its processes might have on the environment, which is why there are waste management practices in place to avoid hazardous conditions to the public.
+Wastewater is treated before released to a river at the back of the plant, this treatment ensures the water is anodyne enough to accommodate for living things.
+The other is management of should pollution, the company makes sure all generators that run the production lines are inside rooms that are soundproof and can contain the noise only in the factory area so they don't disturb the community.
+There are initiations on progress to manage air pollution as well as scrap bottles recycling.

-4.5.6.
+4.5.2.4.
 Giving Back

-EABSC undertakes community and charity works from different field with the attention of connection with the public and giving back.
+BGI undertakes community and charity works from different field with the attention of connection with the public and giving back.
 According the PAC director, the following are of the major initiatives the company has funded.

-Bursary Program: EABSC recently launched the second bursary program in March 2018 by organizing a launching event that brought the beneficiaries, university representatives, and EABSC leadership together.
-By increasing the number of beneficiaries, EABSC on 2018 will extend financial and material support for 50 students of which 21 of them are exceptional children of EABSC employees.
+Bursary Program: BGI Ethiopia recently launched the second bursary program in March 2020 by organizing a launching event that brought the beneficiaries, university representatives and BGI leadership together.
+By increasing the number of beneficiaries.
+BGI Ethiopia on 2021 will attend financial and material support for 45 students.

-The students are selected from different universities of the country, considering their academic performance and economical background.
-The students will receive 600 Birr every month until they complete their tertiary education.
+The students are selected from different universities of the country.
+Considering their academic performance and economical background.
+The students will reserve 800 birr every month until they complete their tertiary education.
 The company is also committed to cover their expenses for reference books and graduation clothes.

-East Africa Bottling SC first launched its Bursary program in September 2014.
-So far the company provided financial and material assistance to 27 outstanding higher education students, including employees' children.
+BGI Ethiopia first launched its Bursary program in March 2021.
+So far, the company provided financial and material assistance to 15 outstanding higher education students.